Online resources for 16+ learners

 Visit our webinar page to find out about the webinars on offer in the spring term 2021 for learners taking AS/A-level Religious Studies.

 Challenging Religious Issues is a journal for students and teachers of AS and A-level Religious Studies.
 It is also a useful resource for anyone who wants to develop or refresh their subject knowledge.

 The St Giles’ Centre was part of the original conceptualisation of the journal with the St Mary’s Centre, Wales.
 Originally a Welsh Government commissioned resource, the journal is now sponsored by the St Peter’s Saltley Trust.
 From the St Giles’ Centre, Tania ap Siôn is Managing Editor and Libby Jones is an Editorial Adviser for the journal.

 Over 65 open access journal articles have been published in the journal so far.
 Browse through the article titles and abstracts provided on this page, where you also have direct access to the journal issues.

 The journal includes a number of key features:

 - articles are written by leading scholars and practitioners;

 - articles are clearly linked to Religious Studies A-level specifications and options;

 - articles are interactive through the use of ‘discussion points’ and live links to relevant external websites.

 Issues 1- 13 are available in English and Welsh, while Issues 14-16 are available in English only at the moment.
-The St Giles’ Centre recognises the importance of Welsh language resources at this level and has recently re-started the Welsh language version (Issue 17), which is funded and managed by the St Giles’ Centre.
+The St Giles’ Centre recognises the importance of Welsh language resources at this level and has recently re-started the Welsh language version (Issue 17 onwards and translating Issues 14-16), which is funded and managed by the St Giles’ Centre.